kaapana/kaapana/docs/excluded/kaapana_documentation.rst

 The Store is responsible for data storage.
 The main component is a fully-fledged opensource PACS (`DCM4CHEE <https://www.dcm4che.org/>`__).
 There is also a object-store (`Minio <https://www.minio.io/>`__), which will be used to store non DICOM data.
-This will also enable the provision of download-links for cohort data and experiment results.
+This will also enable the provision of download-links for dataset data and experiment results.
 A web-based DICOM viewer (`OHIF <http://ohif.org/>`__) has been integrated to show images in the browser.
 The functionality of this viewer is limited at the moment, but more features will come soon.